• Skip to primary navigation

 • If we make right this simple high voltage fence charger can give small shock with low current.

-• It is not very dangerous for people or animals.
+• It is not very dangerous for people or animals, but animals stay away after one painful shock.

 Conclusion:

-For High Voltage Fence Charger Circuit always remember size and what we need from electric fence change and how we should build the charger circuit.
+At last, for High Voltage Fence Charger Circuit always remember size and what we need from electric fence change and how we should build the charger circuit.

-Also user must always stay safe when working with this kind of electric device.
+Also, user must always stay safe when working with this kind of electric device.

 References:

-Filed Under: High Voltage, Power Supply Circuits
+Filed Under: 555 Timer Projects, High Voltage, Power Supply Circuits, Security and Protection

 About Admin-Lavi